ivandotv/validar/docs/validation/test-function.md

     console.log(result)
   })
   .catch(error => {
-    //something went wrong during the validation, promise has timedout
+    //something went wrong during the validation, a promise has timed out
     // or some async test rejected the promise
   })
 ```